bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

     .   .   ♖
     .   ♖   .
-    ♖   .   .
+    ♖   .   .    ...etc
     .   .   .

-An interesting question here is, "how can we express this rule more simply"?
+An interesting question here is, how can we express this rule without using "etc"?.. that is, how do we express a potentially infinite rule (if you want to support chessboards of any size, which I think we should, as a matter of principle) in a finite way?
 And I think it's clear that we could express it in terms of the following rule, if we had a way to apply it repeatedly: